What To Do When You Want To Buy A Home But Have Bad Credit

 Save More Cash For A Bigger Down Payment

 The more money you can use for a down payment, the less you need to borrow.
-This means that you'll be less serious of a risk since the loan amount will be less.
+This means that you will be less serious of a risk since the loan amount will be less.
 That's not to say that you'll earn a good interest rate, but a larger down payment will help you secure a mortgage when your credit score isn't great.

 Hire A Mortgage Broker To Look Into Your Options